Tension Headache Relief

 However, many tension headache pain relief medications, both OTC and prescription, lose their effectiveness when taken over long periods of time.
 This may lead to a need for stronger pain medications that can be addictive or the overuse of OTC medications that can have serious gastrointestinal side effects and cause rebound headaches.

-Non-drug treatments for tension headaches focus primarily on behaviors you can use to reduce the pain and/or frequency of your headaches.
-Suggestions include:
+Non-drug treatments for tension headache relief focus primarily on behaviors you can use to reduce the pain and/or frequency of your headaches.
+These types of headache cures include:

 - Applying ice packs or cold compresses to the head